OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 - Learn by doing with the [Pass data to scripts in an automatically-run Power Automate flow](../tutorials/excel-power-automate-trigger.md) and [Return data from a script to an automatically-run Power Automate flow](../tutorials/excel-power-automate-returns.md) tutorials.
 - Try the [Automated task reminders](../resources/scenarios/task-reminders.md) sample scenario to see everything in action.
-- Read [Script parameter and return types in Power Automate](power-automate-parameters-returns.md) for more usage scenarios and the technical TypeScript details.
+- Read [Pass data to and from scripts in Power Automate](power-automate-parameters-returns.md) for more usage scenarios and the technical TypeScript details.

 ## Example